Knowledge base

 To import the content of multiple email addresses (maximum 25 at a time):

-2. Select Import multiple email addresses from a CSV file (format .csv)
+- Select Import multiple email addresses from a CSV file (format

-This guide explains how to activate an out-of-office reply (automatic email message)out of officeon an email address managed with Infomaniak.
-You can thus inform your contacts that you are unable to respond to them immediately, because you are absent, on vacation, etc.
+This guide explains how to activate an out-of-office reply (automatic email message) on an email address managed by Infomaniak.
+You can thus inform your correspondents that you are unable to respond to them immediately, because you are absent, on vacation, etc.out of officeon an email address managed by Infomaniak.

 Preamble

-• The automatic reply for absence can be activated from the Web app Mail Infomaniak (online service mail.infomaniak.com) and from the Manager where all addresses of a Mail Service are managed.
+- The automatic reply in case of absence can be activated from the Infomaniak Mail web app (online service ksuite.infomaniak.com/mail) and from the Manager where all the addresses of a Mail Service are managed.

-• You can activate or deactivate an already recorded message, but there cannot be multiple active responders on the same email address: activating one message deactivates another if necessary
+- You can activate or deactivate a previously recorded message, but there can only be one active responder on the same email address: activating a message deactivates another if necessary.

-Activate the out-of-office reply from the Mail app
+Activate the responder from the Infomaniak Mail web app

 Prerequisites

-• Have permission to manage the responder: if you had been invited to the Web app Mail Infomaniak (online service mail.infomaniak.com) to manage your address, it is possible that the manager of the Mail Service has revoked this right from their admin account.
+- Have permission to manage the responder: if you had been invited to the Infomaniak Mail web app (online service ksuite.infomaniak.com/mail) to manage your address, it is possible that the Mail Service manager has revoked this right from their admin account.

 To activate the out-of-office message:

-1. Click here to access the Mail Infomaniak web app (online service mail.infomaniak.com).
+- Click here to access the Infomaniak Mail web app (online service ksuite.infomaniak.com/mail).

-3. Check or select the relevant email address from the dropdown menu on the left sidebar.
+- Check or select the email address concerned in the drop-down menu of the left sidebar.

 To activate the out-of-office message from the Manager:

-4. Click on the Auto-reply and signatures tab.
+- Click on the Answering Machine and Signatures tab.

 Compose the out-of-office message

-To manage the message that should be automatically sent in response, click on Add:
+To manage the message that will be automatically sent in response, click on Add:

 then:

-• A: enter a name for your responder (to distinguish it from other messages if you create several).
+- A: enter a name for your answering machine (to distinguish it from other messages if you create several).

-• B: specify if the automatic response should be provided on a recurring basis on specific days of the week.
+- B: define whether the automatic response should be provided on a recurring basis on specific days of the week.

-• C: set an end date/time if the message should no longer be sent after a certain duration.
+- C: define an end date/time if the message should no longer be sent after a certain period.

-• D: set a start date/time if the message is planned in advance for a specific period in the future.
+- D: define a start date/time if the message is scheduled in advance for a specific period in the future.

-• G: specify an optional alternative email address to send your automatic out-of-office message from (the address must be verified beforehand).
+- G: define another email address that will be used to send your automatic out-of-office message (the address must be verified in advance).

-Then click on the blue button at the bottom right to Add the message.
+Then click the blue button at the bottom right to Add the message.

 Once added, you can activate or deactivate it:

-You can also edit a already recorded message by the pencil icon ✎ on the right.
+You can also edit a previously saved message using the pencil icon ✎ on the right.

 Your response is sent only once to people who send you messages.

-However, if the same sender emails you again 7 days after the previous one and if your automatic reply is still activated, an automatic response will be sent to them again to remind them that you do not have access to your inbox.
+However, if the same sender sends you a new email 7 days after the previous one and your automatic reply is still active, an automatic response is sent again to remind them that you do not have access to your mailbox.

-Be mindful that if you test your address, it is normal that it only works the first time.
-During subsequent tests, the auto-responder will no longer send the message when it detects that the message comes from an address that has already sent a message before.
-You will therefore need to conduct a new test from a different email address.
+Therefore, if you test it on your address, it is normal that it only works the first time.
+During subsequent tests, the answering machine no longer sends the message when it detects that the message comes from an address that has already sent a message before.
+You will therefore need to try again from another email address.

 You can reset the 7-day counter by clicking on Reset when you edit your message:

-Custom templates can be applied as soon as a new email address is created on your Mail Service, for example, or in bulk to all addresses in your domain.
+Custom templates can be applied when creating a new email address on your Mail Service, for example, or in bulk to all addresses in your domain.
 Learn more

-This guide for the Web app Mail Infomaniak (online service ksuite.infomaniak.com/mail) or the mobile app Infomaniak Mail (application for iOS/Android smartphone or tablet) explains how to activate encryption for emails sent from Infomaniak Web and mobile services.
+This guide for the Web app Mail Infomaniak (online service ksuite.infomaniak.com/mail) or the mobile app Infomaniak Mail (application for iOS / Android smartphone or tablet) explains how to enable encryption for emails sent from Infomaniak Web and mobile services.

 Preamble

-• When encryption is activated, emails and attachments are encrypted as soon as they are received on Infomaniak servers, via the public keys of senders and recipients.
+- When encryption is enabled, emails and attachments are encrypted as soon as they are received on Infomaniak servers, via the public keys of senders and recipients.

-• Each email address generates a key at its first use, stored securely in Infomaniak data centers.
+- Each email address generates a key upon first use, securely stored in Infomaniak data centers.

 …from the Infomaniak Web Mail app